Welcome to the Legal Translation Hub!

 Legal Translation is a highly interdisciplinary subject (it’s all in the name!).
 We organise regular events reflecting this, and have contributions from academics and practitioners from a wide range of related areas.

-Don’t forget to subscribe for updates!
+Don’t forget to subscribe (above right) for updates!

 Dr Juliette Scott carries out research in the under-explored area of “outstitutional” legal translation.
 She recently completed a survey of the commissioning of legal translation across 41 countries.
 She has also developed and trialled an electronic terminological aid for legal translators.
 Her decidedly interdisciplinary work encompasses, inter alia, corporate agency theory, functionalism, corpus linguistics, comparative law, genre theory, interdiscursivity, and the concept of fitness-for-purpose to inform the various aspects of legal translators’ textual agency.